sav-norem/redis-vl-python/README.md

-## Note that this is an experimental branch and should not be relied on
+## Note that this is an experimental fork and should not be relied on